link1905/system-design-101/content/docs/data-persistence/sql-database/query-optimization.md

 ```

 However, note that adding extra columns makes the index larger, increasing the storage cost.
-It also complicates updates — any change to an included column requires updating the index entry as well,
+It also complicates updates, any change to an included column requires updating the index entry as well,
 making optimizations like [HOT updates]({{< ref "physical-layer#hot-update" >}}) unfeasible.

-### 2. Table Scan
+### Table Scan

 A **Table Scan** bypasses indexes entirely and reads the **entire set of table pages** sequentially.